 While not all third-party companies who sell extended warranties are fraudulent, there are several warning signs that they might be.

 - Hello Mr. Roboto: in 2016, The Federal Trade Commission refunded almost 6,000 people over $4 million that they had been conned by a robocall hawking extended service contracts and pretending to associated with the car’s manufacturer or the dealership where the victims had purchased their car.
 For the unsuspecting people who purchased the coverage from the calls, they found that when their car needed a repair, their request for refunds for service was ignored.
-What makes these sort of calls particularly troublesome, the FTC warns, is that the robocaller may know personal information about your car and warranty, leading you to believe they are legitimate.
+What makes these sort of calls particularly troublesome, the Federal Communications Commission warns, is that the robocaller may know personal information about your car and warranty, leading you to believe they are legitimate.